asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 In this section, you’ll create an AsyncAPI document to describe the `UserSignUp` API.
 The same document can be later used to generate code and documentation as per requirement.

-### Step 1: Define AsyncAPI Version, API Information, and Server
+### Define AsyncAPI Version, API Information, and Server

 Initially, you need to describe your application, including the AsyncAPI version, the info about the document, and the server your application is based upon.